decker-edu/decker/users-guide/decker-users-guide.md

 :   the first CSS file that is loaded by the template (defaults to `''`)

 `template.css` 🚧
-:   alist of CSS files that is loaded after the default CSS files (defaults to
+:   a list of CSS files that is loaded after the default CSS files (defaults to
     `[]`)

 `template.title-header`